king-ben/winterschool/tutorial1.md

 ## The clock model tab

-The default is the strict clock, which is usually a very unrealistic model for language evolution.
-From the drop-down menu select the Optimised relaxed clock.
+Start by analysing the data using a **Strict Clock**, the simplest model which assumes all branches have the same rate.
 You will notice that there is box for the **Clock rate**, which is by default set at 1.0.
 The clock rate determines the average rate of evolution (number of cognate changed per year).
 Next to this is the box marked **estimate**, but it is greyed out and cannot be ticked.
 This is because we need the tree to be **calibrated** before we can estimate the clock rate.

 ---